jolly-good-toolbelt/layered-config/README.rst

    * ConfigParser is designed to ignore files it can't find, on purpose.
      We want to consider that an error.
    * Calling ConfigParser directly you have to put the configuration file list into your code.
-     We want to allow that to be changed and updated without having to make any code changes.
+     We want to allow the list of configuration files itself to be changed and updated without having to make any code changes.
    * ConfigParser does not support environment variable overrides.
      We have found environment variable overrides very helpful for CICD situations as well as one-time local testing.